 2. Submit the application to the Office of the Registrar by the published deadline via U.S. mail, fax or scan-and-email.

 At the end of your graduation term, the Office of the Registrar will review your graduation audit to verify that you have satisfied all requirements.
 If all requirements are satisfied on time, your degree or certificate conferral date will be the last date of the term for which you applied to graduate, and we will mail your diploma to the address indicated on your graduation application.

 Diplomas are generally mailed six to eight weeks following the end of the term.
 Diplomas are not given out at the commencement ceremony.

 Please note that we cannot issue your diploma if you have an outstanding balance with the student accounts office, an overdue library book, or a library fine.

 Completion of Requirements for Graduation

-Students should strive to complete and record all transfer credits, outcome assessments, course challenges, credits by examination, and other non-standard credits before they apply to graduate.
+Students should strive to complete and record all transfer credits, credits by examination and other non-standard credits before they apply to graduate.
 Delays in recording these credits in the selected graduation term may result in delayed conferral of the degree to the next academic term.

 The adviser signature on the application for graduation affirms the adviser's belief that (1) the student can reasonably complete or submit documentation of all requirements within the time frame outlined above, and (2) the adviser has discussed all the remaining requirements with the student and feels confident that the student is aware of all remaining requirements and deadlines.